ksemenza/readme-mission-control/ReadMe-Lab23-BE.md

 ## Documentation

-See [Backend Documentation](https://github.com/Lambda-School-Labs/mission-control-be) for details on the backend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/mission-control-be) for details on the backend of our project.

 ## Contributors